Chris-Patrick/ChromePassRetrieve/README.md

 Chrome saves passwords in an elevated privileges directory in file encrypted by your windows password.

-The exe uses python to take the file from the directory, then brute force the decryption and save the passwords to a file.
+The exe uses python to take the file from the directory, then exploit the ecryption by utilizing Crypto API and a DECRYPT function provided by windows.

+The result is then sent to a discord webhook to view the unencrypted passwords.

 ### Ultra Uses